 Kamchatka Steelhead Project Research and Conservation

-Additional scientific partners have included University of Montana Flathead Lake Biological Station, U.S. National Marine Fisheries Service, U.S. Fish & Wildlife Service, U.S. Forest Service, Oregon Department of Fish & Wildlife, Washington Department of Fish & Wildlife, Wild Salmon Center, and U.S. Geological Service.
-The project is approved under area V of the U.S.-Russian Agreement on the Environment.
+Additional scientific partners have included Flathead Lake Biological Station of University of Montana, U.S. Fish & Wildlife Service, U.S. Forest Service, U.S. Geological Service, U.S. National Marine Fisheries Service, Oregon Department of Fish & Wildlife, Washington Department of Fish & Wildlife and the Wild Salmon Center.
+The KSP is approved under area V of the U.S.-Russian Agreement on the Environment.